What You Need To Know About Commercial Building

 Commercial Electrical Permit Requirements.

-1. All commercial electrical plans (three sets required) shall bear the seal of a Pennsylvania licensed design professional.
+1. All commercial electrical plans (four sets required) shall bear the seal of a Pennsylvania licensed design professional.

 2. Permit applications to be filled out completely.
 This may require asking questions about areas not completed.
 The correct pricing of the permit requires a totally completed permit.

-3. Fire Alarm Permits require two sets of plans and a Building Permit.
-The plans do not require an engineer’s seal.
+3. Fire Alarm Permits require four sets of plans stamped by a Pennsylvania design professional and a Building Permit.
 These plans are not to be confused with the main Building Permit reviewed by Code Master.
-In addition an Electrical Permit is required with two sets of specification books showing the complete system, compatibility, and listing information.
+In addition an Electrical Permit is required with four sets of specification books showing the complete system, compatibility, and listing information.
 This can be included with main project Electrical Permit if all the required information is required.

 4. Electrical Permits are required for Phone and Data systems.
 These do not usually require specific plans.